aanyajha/HelloWorld/README.md

 - one page with mood quiz

-Moods and their colors
+### Moods and their colors

-happy - yellow
+happy/yellow
-sad - blue
+sad/blue
-bored - brown
+bored/brown
-motivated - purple
+motivated/purple